termi-official/Thunderbolt.jl/docs/src/tutorials/index.md

 ---
 #### [Mechanics Tutorial 01: Simple Active Stress](@ref mechanics-tutorial_simple-active-stress)
 In this tutorial you will learn how to:
-* setup a basic electrophysiology simulation
+* setup a basic contraction simulation
+* use the homotpy path solver (,,Load Stepping'') and choose a custom inner solver
 * extract quantities to post-process solutions online and offline
 ---
 #### [Mechanics Tutorial 02: Prestress]()